-Madras St countdown, mural showed 2 workmen joking:
+Madras St countdown, a mural showed two workmen joking:

 Workman 1: "Is my crack showing?"